Blog

 - If you're a US citizen who never leaves the country, TSA PreCheck alone at $85 is sufficient

-- If you regularly cross into Canada, NEXUS at $50 is cheaper than Global Entry and includes PreCheck
+- If you regularly cross into Canada, NEXUS at $120 matches Global Entry's price, includes PreCheck, and adds Canadian-border benefits

 - If you're a non-US citizen, check your eligibility — most foreign nationals cannot apply for Global Entry